 This event will now be virtual.
-Login information will be provided to registered attendees.
+Click here to complete registration by September 29.

 The topic of this year’s Marvin Zelen Symposium has to do with the year itself — 2020.
 This first year of a new decade brings with it statistical spectacles on a massive scale.
 From the Decennial Census and the Presidential Election in the US, to the 50th anniversary of Earth Day, to the Summer Olympics in Tokyo.
 These big events are bristling with data and its analyses — shaping how they are experienced, discussed, debated, and even litigated.
 Their time scales range from fractions of a second (the difference between gold and silver) to millions of years (the length of the geological record needed to understand our changing climate).
 They can be influenced by the actions of one person or the cumulative behaviors of hundreds of millions (as voters, as competitors, as spectators, as consumers).
 The Marvin Zelen Symposium will look at the major data spectacles of 2020, each one having synergy with the others, but also adding something new in our understanding of how data establish and reinforce systems of power on our planet.

 Well, since we organized the 2020 Symposium, the entire world has changed.
 The original Zelen event was replaced with a “Zoomposium” on Covid-19, attracting nearly 500 attendees, and we moved the program covering everything from the Olympics to Earth Day to September, 2020 — this month.

 But now that the date of the rescheduled event is upon us, think about what Covid-19 has done to many of the events mentioned in our abstract — we have seen everything from complications to cancellations.
 Still, we have decided to go forward with the 2020 Zelen Symposium as we had originally planned it.